brijesh445/Backend-hmi/README.md

-# Backend-hmi
+# Backend - HMI
-hmi backend using express , mongodb, typescript
+A RESTful API built Using Node.js , Typescript , Express.js and Mongodb